 Q: If homework doesn’t really matter anyway, then why even use a menu?
 Isn’t it just extra work that could be better spend elsewhere?

 A: I have always worked in schools where there was pressure either by the district, our school administration, or students’ parents to provide some sort of homework.
-(95% of the pressure came from parents in my experience).
+(95% of the pressure came from parents in my experience.)
 Providing homework menus with age-appropriate options is my attempt to work within these expectations, while differentiating for every student and honoring their time.
-This is why exercise, listing to music, practicing mindfulness, and spending time interacting with family members have always been mainstays on my homework menus.
+This is why exercise, listening to music, practicing mindfulness, and spending time interacting with family members have always been mainstays on my homework menus.
 I also like that the menu structure gives me opportunities to include math and reading review assignments that are beneficial for students, since they’re reviews of what we’ve already done in class.

 Q: How do parents respond to this type of homework?

 A: Just like anything else you do in your classroom, some parents are 100% on board and think homework menus are the best thing ever, and others are not so easily persuaded.
 For the naysayers I use their questions as a jumping off point to explain what research says about homework in elementary grades and that truly my #1 concern is that their child is reading at home.
 For the most part parents have been very supportive of this type of homework and loved that it gave their child more freedom and less busy work.
-Kids are busy after school, and they loved that soccer practice and piano lessons (both great uses of after school time!)could be counted toward their weekly homework.
-Using menus also eliminates parents who constantly tell you their child isn’t being challenged by the work you’re sending home, since the kids are making the choices.
+Kids are busy after school, and they loved that soccer practice and piano lessons (both great uses of after school time!) could be counted toward their weekly homework.
+Using menus also eliminates complaints from parents who constantly tell you their child isn’t being challenged by the work you’re sending home, since the kids are making the choices.

 Q: Parents are concerned that their children aren’t old enough to make choices.
 What if they just want a homework packet?